ethereum/eth-wiki/home.md

 <!-- TITLE: Home -->

 # Welcome to the Ethereum Wiki
+This is the community wiki covering all sorts of information on the next-generation peer-to-peer technology platform built by the Ethereum Foundation, including **Ethereum**, _the generalized blockchain for smart contract development_, as well as sister protocols like **[Whisper](Whisper-pages)**, _the private low-level datagram communication platform_, and **[Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/)**, a distributed storage platform and content distribution service.

 Other versions: [Chinese](https://zh.ethereum.wiki) and [Japanese](https://ja.ethereum.wiki).

-All of these pages can be edited via the web-interface.
-You can also submit Pull Requests at https://github.com/ethresearch/en-ethereum-wiki.
-The github and the site are synced every five minutes.

 [![Documentation chat](https://img.shields.io/badge/gitter-Docs%20chat-4AB495.svg)](https://gitter.im/ethereum/documentation)

-> Ethereum wiki covering all things related to Ethereum

-This is the community maintained wiki covering all sorts of information on the next-generation peer-to-peer technology platform built by the Ethereum Foundation, including **Ethereum**, _the generalized blockchain for smart contract development_, as well as sister protocols like **[Whisper](Whisper-pages)**, _the private low-level datagram communication platform_, and **[Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/)**, a distributed storage platform and content distribution service.

 ----